LucasAlegre/Competitive-Programming/README.md

-# DesafiosDeProgramacao
+# Competitive Programming
-Codes written in the Desafios de Programação(Programming Challenges) course of UFRGS.
+Codes written in the Desafios de Programação(Programming Challenges) course of UFRGS, others competitions and trainings.